 \subsection{Chordal complexes in higher dimensions}

 As we have seen the process of removing exposed edges from a complete $d$-clutter gives rise to a circuit ideal $I_{\overline{\mathcal C}}$ that has linear quotients.
 For the case $d=2$ this in fact characterizes chordal graphs.
-Hence our constructions give rise to a natural candidate for what might be considered a `chordal $d$-clutter' (or at least the complement of one).
-In recent years several authors have studied various generalizations of chordal graphs in the setting of hypergraphs/clutters/simplicial complexes.
-Many of these are inspired by Fr\"oberg's Theorem in an attempt to give a combinatorial characterization of squarefree monomial ideals having a $d$-linear resolution over any field (a property that is strictly weaker than having linear quotients).
+Hence our constructions give rise to a natural candidate for what might be considered a `chordal $d$-clutter' (or more precisely the complement of one).
+In recent years several authors have studied various higher-dimensional generalizations of chordal graphs, many inspired by Fr\"oberg's Theorem in an attempt to give a combinatorial characterization of squarefree monomial ideals having a $d$-linear resolution over any field.
 By Hochster's formula this is equivalent to restricting the topology of induced subcomplexes, although one hopes for a more global description.
 For the reader's convenience we briefly review some of these approaches below.

-In one attempt to define a chordal complex, the notion of a `chordless cycle' is generalized to the higher-dimensional setting.
-This is the approach taken by Connon and Faridi \cite{ConFar} in which they give a combinatorial description of a $(d-1)$-dimensional cycle as a $d$-clutter ${\mathcal C}$ that is strongly connected (for each pair of circuits $e$ and $f$ in ${\mathcal C}$ there exists a sequence of circuits $e = e_1, e_2, \dots, e_k = f$ such that $e_i \cap e_{i+1}$ has cardinality $d-1$) and such that the `degree' of each ridge is even.
+In one attempt to define a chordal complex, the notion of a `chordless cycle' is generalized to higher-dimensional settings.
+This is the approach taken by Connon and Faridi in \cite{ConFar}, in which they give a combinatorial description of a $(d-1)$-dimensional cycle as a $d$-clutter ${\mathcal C}$ that is strongly connected and such that the `degree' of each ridge is even.
 The authors introduce notions of `chordless' cycles and for instance show that if ${\mathcal C}$ is a $d$-clutter such that $I_{\overline{\mathcal C}}$ admits a linear resolution over any field, then ${\mathcal C}$ is `orientably-cycle-complete'.
-As a partial converse, they show that the clutter ideal of the complement of a \emph{$d$-tree} (a clutter with no cycles) has a linear resolution over any field of characteristic 2.
+As a partial converse, they show that the clutter ideal of the complement of a \emph{$d$-tree} (a $d$-clutter with no cycles) has a linear resolution over any field of characteristic 2.
 In \cite{AdiNevSam} a more homological approach is taken to study notions of higher chordality.